Acren/AutoSettings-Docs/docs/faq.md

 ***Does the example project have gamepad navigation?***

 Not yet.
 I'd like to do this eventually, but haven't had time yet.

+***The example project has empty values for the scalability settings, why?***

+The value falls back to the index of the array if empty.
+Makes it a bit faster to create scalability settings as they use 0 for low, 1 for medium, etc.